 - The Physical Education department requires that a parent write a note of explanation if his/her child is unable to participate in a class, due to illness or injury.
 If more than two classes are missed, a note from the treating health care provider is needed to excuse the student.

-- To ensure safety, students returning to school with any limitation of mobility (crutches, casts, wheelchairs or sutures) must first report to the Health Office before attending any classes.
+- To ensure safety, students returning to school with any limitation of mobility (crutches, casts, wheelchairs or sutures) must first report to the Health Office before attending any classes and provide a doctor's note.

 - Any products containing latex are not permitted in the building.